fijimunkii/blog.harrisonpowers.com/_posts/2023-04-18-the-land-of-moose-and-harry.md

 Dreaming of routes yet to be explored
 <br>Their minds and hearts fully onboard
 <br><br>
-Moose and Harry, a dynamic duo.
-Their passion for adventure, a thing to behold
-<br><br>
 Their boards upgraded with chargers so fast
 <br>Quickly recharging, they're ready to last
-<br><br>
-Planning an epic trip from Canada down To New York City, they'll wear their crowns
 <br><br>
 One day they'll ride from coast to coast
 <br>Their love for adventure, never to boast